F&S Classics: Grizzly Bear Chases Down a Bison on a Road in Yellowstone Park

 Wypyszinski says he was told the injured bison was seen the next day and that it was later put down by park rangers because of the extent of its injuries, a common occurrence as many animals are injured by vehicles in the park.
 “There are a lot of animals injured by automobiles in the park and there are some designated areas where they take the dead so they can be scavenged.
 It’s not like they put it in a landfill.
 They put them in the backcountry and let the ravens and the magpies and the other bears, I suppose, have first dibs.”

-The retired professor said he’s surprised at all the attention his six-month-old photos have received recently after a local TV station did a story on them, which in turn drew coverage from a local newspaper.
-The story snowballed after that and the photos went viral on the web this week.
+The retired professor said he’s surprised at all the attention his six-month-old photos received recently after a local TV station did a story on them, which in turn drew coverage from a local newspaper.
+The story snowballed after that and the photos went viral on the web.

-Wypyszinski said he isn’t a fisherman or hunter, preferring to be behind a lens instead, but enjoys game and is friends with many hunters.
+Wypyszinski said he isn’t a fisherman or hunter, preferring to be behind a lens instead, but enjoys eating wild game and is friends with many hunters.

 For now, he says he will enjoy his moment of fame.
 “It’s puzzling to tell you the truth and I realize that it’s only momentary, so I’m enjoying it while I can.
 My grandkids are the most impressed.”